Tri-State Lottery

 Tri-State Lottery is the terminal-generated game series offered by the Maine, New Hampshire, and/or Vermont lotteries.
 It was the first multi-jurisdictional lottery.
 Its first multi-state game (Tri-State Megabucks) came in September 1985.
-The compact (as of September 2017) includes five games: Megabucks Plus (drawn Wednesdays and Saturdays); Pick 3 and Pick 4 (both have "day" and "night" drawings daily, including Sundays), Gimme 5 (drawn Monday to Friday), and Fast Play (terminal-generated "instant" tickets); the latter are games that differ among the three states.
+The compact (as of September 2017) includes five games: Megabucks (drawn Mondays, Wednesdays and Saturdays); Pick 3 and Pick 4 (both have "day" and "night" drawings daily, including Sundays), Gimme 5 (drawn Monday to Friday), and Fast Play (terminal-generated "instant" tickets); the latter are games that differ among the three states.

 Games

-The Tri-State compact is not part of the Multi-State Lottery Association (MUSL).
+The Tri-State lottery corporation is not part of the Multi-State Lottery Association (MUSL).

 Maine, New Hampshire, and Vermont offer individual instant (scratch) games (scratch games currently are not offered through MUSL, although it created the former scratch game Midwest Millions).